theodore-evans/UnSponsored/README.md

 ## Description

-The UnSponsored Chrome Extension removes sponsored search results from Google Search.
+The UnSponsored Chrome Extension removes sponsored search results from Google Search and Startpage.

 ## Installation

 1. Download the extension files from the [GitHub repository](https://github.com/dumbross/UnSponsored).
 2. Unzip the downloaded folder.
-3. Open Google Chrome.
+3. Open Google Chrome / Brave.
 4. Go to `chrome://extensions/`.
 5. Enable **Developer mode** in the top right corner.
 6. Click on **Load unpacked** and select the unzipped folder.

 ## Usage

-Once installed, perform a Google Search, and sponsored results will be hidden automatically.
+Once installed, perform a search in Google Search or Startpage, and sponsored results will be hidden automatically.
 Open the Dev menu and check console to see how many links where hidden.

 ## Contributing